Best waterproof speakers 2023: budget, portable, smart

 Newer rivals have more nuanced, engaging sound

-Check the first requirement off the list early – the Wonderboom 3 is waterproof and dustproof thanks to its IP67 rating, and as much of UE's marketing imagery will tell you, its float-ability means it should withstand the most lively of pool parties and outdoor adventures.
-Battery life, meanwhile, is 14 hours and a full charge takes around 2.6 hours on average.
+Check that first requirement off the list early, then – the Wonderboom 3 is waterproof and dustproof thanks to its IP67 rating, and its float-ability means it should withstand the most lively of pool parties and outdoor adventures.
+Battery life, meanwhile, is 14 hours and a full charge takes around 2.6 hours on average, which is hardly shameful by any measure.

 Sonically, the Wonderboom 3 is an exciting listen.
 Bass is impressive given its small form factor, and the sense of dynamics on display is similarly impressive.
 You also get a ‘boost’ button on the underside of the unit that's a rollover feature from the Wonderboom 2 that restricts the speaker's bass frequencies, allowing the UE to play louder through the midrange.
 This in turn makes the sound easier to hear when used outdoors, making it all the more attractive a speaker to bring with you on a trip.